-Currently, more than 50 million women in America are in menopause and an additional 6,000 more join these women daily.
-Hormonal imbalance affects a large number of women on a daily basis.
-Displayed in conditions such as menopause, perimenopause, premenstrual syndrome, thyroid dysfunction, and hypoactive sexual desire disorder, each linked to hormonal fluctuations or changes.
+More than 50 million women in America are in menopause and, an additional 6,000 join these women daily.
+Hormonal imbalance affects a large number of women daily.
+Displayed in conditions such as menopause, perimenopause, premenstrual syndrome, thyroid dysfunction, and hypoactive sexual desire disorders, each is linked to hormonal fluctuations or changes.
 Experiencing the symptoms of such disorders can be life-altering and make you feel like you are losing yourself.
-Symptoms such as mood swings, fatigue, poor sleep, weight gain, and hair loss could all point to a hormonal imbalance.
-But recognizing the possible symptoms as well as the options that exist for treatment, can not only restore that balance but your quality of life.
+Symptoms like mood swings, fatigue, poor sleep, weight gain, and hair loss could point to a hormonal imbalance.
+Recognizing the possible symptoms and understanding the options for treatment, can restore that balance and your quality of life.

 Women of any age can be affected by hormonal fluctuations and early symptoms are often dismissed, or pushed off as “life”, leading to longer, unnecessary suffering.
 Menopause is one of the leading causes of hormonal imbalance.
 Menopause is defined as lack of menses for a period of one year.
 The average age of menopause in America is 51 years old but by 2025 nearly 1.1 billion women will be in menopause.
 But what many don’t realize is that the symptoms of menopause, known as perimenopause, could start years to decades before truly entering menopause.
 This can lead to declining personal relationships, poor function at work, decreased ability to cope and declining health.
 It can also result in frustration with the medical community or your provider; who without training specializing in hormone replacement, likely is prescribing treatments that are out of date, appear as a “band-aide” or simply do not improve your symptoms.
 This can leave you feeling like they aren’t listening or you are being heard, without knowing where to turn for help.